KalebHawkins/KryoLogs/content/posts/01_Pong.md

 In the example above I embed the sound files into byte slices.
 I create an iota enumerated `Stream` type.
 This is to determine which sound to play and when.

-In the game struct, we add an audio context, player and a slice of byte slices.
+In the game struct, we add an audio context, a player and a slice of byte slices.
 The `audioStream` is to hold our sound files byte data.

 Bringing all that together.
 We create a function to play audio for us.